 Where to get Osaka-style okonomiyaki: There are lots of places along Dōtonbori Street in Osaka that specialize in okonomiyaki.
 If you ask nicely, they'll even draw Hello Kitty on top in mayonnaise.

 Tokyo style, okonomiyaki:

 Officially known as monjayaki, all the ingredients are blended into the batter so that it is all cooked together, almost like a pancake-omelette.
 Our server came to the rescue when he realized we had no idea what we were doing on our grill and piled the cut cabbage and other goodies on the outside and while much of the liquid batter cooked on the inside.
 Then you mash the whole thing together with little metal scrapters.
 Rather messy, not very orderly, but really satisfying.

-Where to get monjayaki in Tokyo: Just at the main crossing at Shibuya station in Tokyo, look up to find this sign across the street and left from the metro.
+Where to get monjayaki in Tokyo: Just at the main crossing at Shibuya station in Tokyo.
 You'll have your choice of monjayaki or okonomiyaki that you cook yourself at your table.
 Lots of fun, terrifically social and inexpensive.

 Takoyaki, you say?
 Hot octopus and herbed dough balls.
 All part of the experience: watching takoyaki masters quickly turn their takoyaki balls in something that looks like a cupcake pan with long toothpicks to that they are cooked evenly on all sides.
 Takoyaki is often topped with a sweet sauce, oregano, and ample helpings of hanakatsuo.

 - Nishiki Market, Kyoto: There's a bustling stand in the covered indoor market serving up piping hot takoyaki for a great price.
 Fun atmosphere with lots of students hanging around.

 - Dōtonbori Street, Osaka: Several vendors sell takoyaki fresh from the grill along this busy street.